 Do Not Track (DNT) is a feature in web browsers and websites that asks advertisers and other web software providers to not track individuals’ browsing habits.
 As a site owner, you can force the Jetpack Stats feature to honor any visitors with DNT enabled and not track their activity (i.e., post and page views).
 For information about how to do this, see our troubleshooting and FAQs page.

-This feature is activated by default.
+Jetpack Stats are activated by default.
 While there is no deactivation control from within the Jetpack settings interface, you can deactivate it by following our guide to Control Jetpack Features on One Page.